 The aim of the intake interview is to determine your language level so that we can place you in an appropriate course.
 An intake interview comprises a 10 to 15-minute conversation with a teacher about your experience with the language and your learning goals.
 You may also be asked to take a brief test.

 Yes, unless stated otherwise in the individual course description.
 However, you will not have to follow the intake procedure if you took a course at the previous level at the Language Centre less than one year ago and were issued a recommendation that qualifies you for the course that you now wish to register for.
 If you followed a previous course (and were issued your language level recommendation) more than a year ago, we advise you to book an intake interview, especially if your level has improved in the meantime.

 The fees vary per course.
 Please check the individual course descriptions.

 Yes, you can also pay your course fees at our desk using your Maestro or V PAY card.
 Payment in cash is also possible, but we cannot accept € 200 and € 500 banknotes.
 Credit card payments are not accepted at the Language Centre desk.
-If you indicate in your registration form that you want to pay the course fee at the Language Centre desk, we kindly request you to do so within 5 working days.
 Please bear in mind the opening hours of the Language Centre desk.